apache/camel-website/content/community/books.md

 title: "Books"
 ---

 This page lists the known books about Apache Camel.
-If you happen to know a book which is not listed then please contact us, for example using the [Mailing Lists](/community/mailing-list/).
+If you happen to know a book which is not listed, then please contact us (i.e., using the [Mailing Lists](/community/mailing-list/)).

 * [Cloud Native Integration with Apache Camel](https://www.apress.com/gp/book/9781484272107)
 * [Camel in Action 2nd edition](http://manning.com/ibsen2/)